 Jun 15 , 2020

 In today’s retail market, if we are selling a product through the internet, we have probably decided as well, that it should be available through the Amazon Marketplace.
 Perhaps we’ve already gone through the hoops of setting up an account, we’ve chosen our product and have actually listed it.
 NOW, how do we get people to find our listing so they can purchase it?
+How to launch a product on amazon?
 In this article, we'll be sharing about launching (launching means the big push) that product on Amazon.

 First Things First

 At this point, let’s assume that we have everything else lined up: